jhamrick/optimal-mental-rotation/README.md

 from `mental_rotation.model` in Python or `lib/mental_rotation/model/`
 in the directory structure.

-All models are subclasses of the `pymc.Sampler` class and take samples of `log_S` in the following model:
+All models are subclasses of `mental_rotation.model.BaseModel`, which is a subclass of the `pymc.Sampler` class.
+The models take samples of `log_S` in the following Bayes' net:

 ![](figures/mental_rotation_model.png)